kevinyu/inspec/README.md

     * opencv for spectrogram resizing
 * Refactoring application state so that view state (time) is per file
 * Refactor visualization code into a swappable/toggleable plugin structure
-    * Convert spectrogram ploting code into a spectrogram_view plugin
+    * How to select and configure active plugins?
-    * Create a amplitude_view plugin
+* Create a module for live streaming data (integrate into plugin code?)
-* Create a module for live streaming data (integrate into plugin code)
+    * Or create a new plugin group